Tsoggy/School_District_Analysis/README.md

 ### Results

 ##### Impacts of removing the 9th graders' math and reading scores
-  - The district summary is affected in very minor ways.
+  - The district summary is not greatly impacted by removing the 9th graders' math and reading scores.

 For this part of the Challenge, write a report that summarizes your updated analysis and compares it with the results from the module.